lungoruscello/WorldPopPy/README.md

 **WorldPopPy** provides a programmatic interface to the [WorldPop](https://www.worldpop.org/) open data archive.

-WorldPop offers global, gridded datasets on population dynamics, night-light emissions, land-cover features, and much more.
+WorldPop offers global, gridded datasets on population dynamics, night-light emissions, topography, and much more.
 These datasets are typically distributed as individual files per country. **WorldPopPy** abstracts the process of data discovery, retrieval, and preprocessing.
 Users query data by Area of Interest (AOI).
 The library automatically identifies the necessary country rasters, downloads them, and merges them into a unified dataset.